kiwidamien/StackedTurtles/content/cloud_workflow/workflow_tmux.md

 2. We can close our computer / switch it off / put it into airplane mode, and AWS continues to work on our problem
 3. We can log back in later and see where we are with our long running job.

-Here we will walk you through using `tmux` in order to get a Jupyter session running that won't quit if your computer gets disconnected.
+We walk you through using `tmux` in order to get a Jupyter session running that won't quit if your computer gets disconnected.
 We assume that you already have an EC2 instance (or other remote machine) setup already, with a key `~/.ssh/aws_key.pem` and public IP address `11.22.33.44` already.
-If you don't, you can follow the instructions in [this post]() on how to set one up using the dashboard, or [this point]() on how to set one up using Python.
+If you don't, you can follow the instructions in [this post]() on how to set one up using the dashboard, or [this post]() on how to set one up using Python.
 We also assume that you have Python installed on your EC2 instance

 ## Connecting to Jupyter the simple way